Mrpi314tech/CustomChat/README.md

 ## Customization

 Tailoring CustomChat to your requirements is a breeze.
 You can personalize the chatbot's name and incorporate keywords to suit your preferences.
 Simply type the code ```CustomChat.change_name('Your Name Here')```  to modify the name.
 Additionally, to integrate your own keywords, initiate CustomChat and input "edit" to follow the prompts.
+CustomChat can only be edited from the terminal.

 ## Restrictions